Neurodiversity Support Specialist Certification Program

 Designed for Learning Support Assistants

-(Flex and Summer Intensive courses)
+(Flex courses)

 Building Inclusive Expertise